 In 2012 the SALT committee created a unique vision of teaching as many women and girls as possible how to use tools.
 This was based on research by Fi Shewring; which had identified that a majority of women who were succeeding in apprenticeships had been taught to use tools at an early age.
-Many employers where also saying that women did not apply for the jobs that they offered so SALT decided to take on generating social change.
-We felt that women did not generally have the basic knowledge of generic tool use, which are used in almost all trades, but they also didn’t know that they could easily do this type of work either.
+Many employers say to us that women do not apply for the jobs that they offer and they struggled to get women to apply.
+SALT decided to take on generating social change.
+We felt that women did not normally have basic knowledge of generic tool use, which are used in almost all trades, but they also didn’t know that they could easily do this type of work either.
 It was a classic case of not knowing what you don’t know.

-We have never received any on going funding from organizations or government bodies and we have stretched all funding we have received to achieve as much as possible but the basis of our organization is run by volunteer tradeswomen who are very passionate about generating change and we have retained an incredible ethic of generosity and support which now includes men as well as women who donate a great deal of time and effort to SALT.
-Whist we have a group of regular tradeswomen who run the workshops we have established a large pool of volunteers.
-So far 33 tradespeople, 26 women and 7 men from 20 different trades have worked on these workshops.
+In the beginning SALT had no on-going funding and the basis of our organization was run by volunteer tradeswomen who are very passionate about generating change.
+Today we are funded by different organisations but we have retained an incredible ethic of generosity and support which now includes men as well as women who donate a great deal of time and effort to SALT.
+Whist we have a group of regular tradeswomen who run the workshops we have established a large pool of tradespeople across Australia who have worked on the workshop.
 This is no mean feat when you realize that all the tradespeople take time off from their families and working lives to do this.
 We believe that the way forward is women and men working together and we hope to remove gender from the equation but we need to level the playing field first.

 We run two types of workshop: